CambridgeUniversityPress/Stellar-Structure-and-Evolution/README.md

 Another group of figures use pre-computed models from the [MESA Isochrones and Stellar Tracks (MIST)](https://waps.cfa.harvard.edu/MIST/) database.
 Because MIST data files require a special python program to read (see the [MIST_codes](https://github.com/jieunchoi/MIST_codes)
 GitHub repository), we extracted the subset of the MIST data we wanted to plot into ASCII tables so that the Jupyter notebooks for the figures do not require you to install and use the MIST routines or download the very large MIST database files directly.

-If you wish to explore these models beyond the illustrations chosen for this book, we recommend visiting the websites for these tools and citing the work of their creators.
+If you wish to explore these models beyond the illustrations chosen for this book, we highly recommend learning how to use these powerful resources for making stellar models.

 ### Download and Install